omerceder/testSite/README.md

 ### Prerequisites

-XAMPP or some other local dev server
+* XAMPP or some other local dev server
+* WordPress enviorment

 <p align="right">(<a href="#top">back to top</a>)</p>